 Do you want to know “what is a vault toilet” and what are the interesting facts related to it?
 Vault toilets are designed for remote areas where there is a shortage of water such as parks and campgrounds.
-This is the reason it is also known as camping toilets.
-It is non-flush and waterless toilets that keep collecting all the waste in an underground tank or vault.
+This is the reason vault toilets are also known as camping toilets.
+Vault toilets are non-flush and waterless toilets that keep collecting all the waste in an underground tank or vault.
 Composting toilets, Pit toilets, bag toilets, and port-a-potties are also running in the form of waterless toilets.

 It covers many advantages, for instance, it doesn’t require plumbing, and helps in cleaning the environment because they don’t take any energy to use.
-For a good understanding of it, keep reading to learn more.
+For a good understanding of a vault toilet, keep reading to learn more.

 What is A Vault Toilet: How Does A Vault Toilet Work?

 A vault toilet is a type of dry composting toilet that does not require water for flushing.
 They are common in areas where there is no running water, or it would be too expensive to install plumbing.
-Instead of flushing with water, this type of toilets use a large tank, or “vault”, beneath the toilet to compost the waste.
+Instead of flushing with water, vault toilets use a large tank, or “vault”, beneath the toilet to compost the waste.

 The tank is usually made of concrete, plastic, or fiberglass, and has a tight-fitting lid to keep out animals and weather.
 There are vents installed in the tank to allow air circulation and prevent odors.
-It also have an overhead tank that stores fresh water for handwashing.
+Some vault toilets also have an overhead tank that stores fresh water for handwashing.

-It works by using a large tank, called a vault, to hold the waste.
+Vault toilets work by using a large tank, called a vault, to hold the waste.
 When you flush the toilet, the waste goes into the vault.
-It can be flushed with either water or air.
+Vault toilets can be flushed with either water or air.
 There are two types of vault toilets: waterless and wet-flush.
-Waterless toilets have a sealed tank that doesn’t require water to operate.
-Wet-flush toilets have a tank that requires water to operate.
+Waterless vault toilets have a sealed tank that doesn’t require water to operate.
+Wet-flush vault toilets have a tank that requires water to operate.
 Both types of toilets use chemicals to break down waste.

 How to Remove Waste from Vault Toilets